TheHive-Project/TheHiveDocs/admin/admin-guide.md

 When TheHive is connected to a Cortex server, observables can be analyzed to get additional information on them.
 Cortex outputs reports in JSON format.
 In order to make reports more readable, you can configure report templates.
 Report templates convert JSON in to HTML using the AngularJS template engine.

 For each analyzer available in Cortex you can define two kinds of templates: short and long.
 A short report exposes synthetic information, shows in top of observable page.
-With short reports you can see a summarry of all run analyzers.
+With short reports you can see a summary of all run analyzers.
 Long reports show detailed information only when the user selects the report.
 Raw data in JSON format is always available.

 Report templates can be configured in the `Admin` > `Report templates` menu.
 We offer report templates for default Cortex analyzers.
 A package with all report templates can be downloaded at https://dl.bintray.com/cert-bdf/thehive/report-templates.zip and can be injected using the `Import templates` button.